clux/facemaulers/north/neverwinter-end-battle.md

 Terrible creatures come in from the graveyard/tower in a way that overwhelms the graycloaks.
 Adds a **fog of war** (reduces sight) to increase tension.

-Maybe mages can come help at this point.
+Maybe mages can come help at this point?

+Mobs:
-If they hide too much here; intorduce "The Lonely" add a soft
+- If they hide too much here; intorduce "The Lonely" - add a soft desperate cry
+- 1x sword wraith commander (drow favoured consort)

 ## Stage 3: Desperation
 Link between shadowfell breaks.
 Arrogance fades.